 - Purchases involving special services where the purchase price may be best established by direct negotiation.

 - Purchases which are clearly and legitimately limited to a single (sole) source of supply.
 (See Sole Source Justifications for additional details and samples.)

 - If the contractor is specifically written into a grant or contract.

 An Evans School employee will need to verify that work was performed and approve all invoices for payment prior to processing.
 The UW will pay contractors with a credit card or via direct deposit (depending on the contractor’s preference).
 Payments are typically issued by UW Procurement Services within two weeks of receiving all necessary documents.

-Forms, invoices, and other documentation related to PSC’s can be brought to Parrington Hall, room 303, or left in the Finance and Research Services mailbox in the Dean’s Office (Parrington Hall, room 208).
+Forms, invoices, and other documentation related to PSC’s can be brought to Parrington Hall, room 303, or left in the Finance and Administration mailbox in the Dean’s Office (Parrington Hall, room 208).
 If there are no original (paper) documents, please email the forms and documentation to Evans School Fiscal Staff.